ben-houghton-zz/AzureTextExtractionPipeline/keyphrasejsfunction.md

             context.res = {
                 // status: 200, /* Defaults to 200 */
-                // Send back the score we got from the Cog API body
+                // Send back the result from the Cog API body
             };
             context.done();